UK Tax Risk Management Policy

 - UK tax policies and procedures are determined or reviewed by the Board of Directors of LSM, Ironshore, or other UK operations, in accordance with the Liberty Mutual Insurance tax policies and protocols.

-- In respect of LSM, the Chief Executive Officer (the President and Managing Director) of each entity has delegated to the LSM Group Finance Director and Senior Accounting Officer, who are supported by the LSM tax team, responsibility for managing UK tax risk.
+- In respect of LSM, the Chief Executive Officer (the President and Managing Director) of each entity has delegated to the LSM Group Finance Director and Senior Accounting Officer, who are supported by the LSM tax team, responsibility for managing UK and European tax risk.

 - The objective of LSM’s risk management activities is to manage risk, including tax risk, consistent with Liberty Mutual Insurance’s risk management approach, while retaining the ability to implement long term business plans and meet obligations to its policyholders and other stakeholders.